 As explained in Section 2.5 megaripples have migration speeds that are so large that many megaripples will pass at each foundation throughout the lifetime of wind farms.
-Therefore, it was decided not to predict the migration of the megaripples, but to analyse the megaripple field and include some representative statistical values in the uncertainty band (see also Section 5.2).
+Therefore, it was decided not to predict the migration of the megaripples, but to analyse the megaripple dimensions and to include some representative statistical values in the uncertainty band (see also Section 5.2).

-Megaripples in the OWBZ have typical wavelengths of 8 to 15m.
-Since most of the analysis of the sand waves is based on 5x5m grid resolution and filtering works best for odd filter window sizes (to obtain a filter centred around the actual measurements), the bathymetry was filtered with a 15x15m window size (a normal block averaging filter) to obtain a sand wave field with the megaripples filtered out.
-For the analysis of the megaripples both wind farm sites (WFS-I and WFS-II) were analysed using a 1x1m grid in order to better capture the megaripple shapes.
+Megaripples in the BWFZ have typical wavelengths of 8 to 15m.
+Since most of the analysis of the sand waves is based on 5x5m grid resolution and filtering works best for odd filter window sizes (to obtain a filter centred around the actual measurements), the bathymetry was filtered with a 15x15m window size (a standard block averaging filter) to obtain a sand wave field with the megaripples filtered out.
+For the analysis of the megaripples both wind farm sites (WFS-III, which includes WFS-V, and WFS-IV) were analysed using a 1x1m grid in order to better capture the megaripple shapes.
 Note that this fine grid resolution of 1x1m is only available for the 2015-data.

-In Figure 3.4 and Figure 3.5, two examples of this filtering method are presented for WFS-I and WFS-II respectively.
+In Figure 3.4 and Figure 3.5, two examples of this filtering method are presented for WFS-III and WFS-IV respectively.
 The left images in both figures show the measured bathymetries and the middle images the filtered bathymetries.
 If the data is subtracted, then the megaripple field is obtained.
 Note that these figures are greatly zoomed in to show the megaripple with their relatively short wavelengths and small wave heights compared to the sand waves and sand banks.
 It can be observed that the megaripple pattern is quite irregular, dependent on the complex tide-averaged velocity patterns in this area.